Spanish Foods That Start With O

 If you’re looking for a taste of traditional Catalan cuisine, then look no further than the Ollada.
 This dish is a hearty and flavorful stew that combines a variety of meats, vegetables, and legumes to create a wholesome and filling meal.
 Typically made with pork, beef, and chicken, the meat is simmered slowly in a savory broth with potatoes, carrots, and white beans until it is tender and succulent.
 The dish is then flavored with a blend of aromatic herbs, such as thyme, rosemary, and bay leaves, which infuse the broth with a fragrant and savory aroma.

-See also Chinese Foods That Start With Q
+See also Snacks That Start With M

 Oca